 Some injuries are very obvious, even to someone who knows little about dogs.
 But some injuries can be so mild they take an experienced and watchful eye to detect.
-Being able to identify these minor
+Being able to identify these minor changes can mean that the injury is treated early and correctly, reducing the risk of it worsening and potentially ruining a very promising career.

 Spend time each day watching each of your greyhounds; you will quickly notice the quirks and peculiarities of their behaviour and gait.
-You will also become better at noticing the little things that may indicate your greyhound is 'off-colour' or is feeling pain.
+You will also become better at noticing the little things that may indicate your greyhound is 'offcolour' or is feeling pain.
 Maybe your greyhound is not quite as keen to eat, maybe it is passing more urine than normal or taking longer than normal to do it, maybe it is licking or scratching at an area on their body, or maybe not moving about as much as normal.